-Probate records are typically public, which means that you can get a copy of a will or other estate document that’s been filed with the probate court.
+Records of probate are typically public, which means that you can get a copy of a will or other estate document that’s been filed with the probate court.

 There are many reasons that you might want to access probate records.
 For one thing, probate records are used to lawfully administer an individual’s estate after his or her death.
-Among other things, these records can provide information about who owned what when; this info can be useful in property disputes, historical research, and more.
+Among other things, these records can provide information about who owned what and when; this info can be useful in property disputes, historical research, and more.

-The Georgia probate court system was established to take care of the clerical matters concerning estate planning, inheritance, and granting specific licenses.
+The Georgia probate court system was established to take care of the clerical matters concerning estates planning, inheritance, and granting specific licenses.
 Upon a Georgian’s death, the probate process transfers the legal obligation for payment of all outstanding bills and taxes, care and custody of dependent family members, and residential or commercial property titles.

 Expert attorney Stan Faulkner of Perigon Legal Services will gladly help you navigate all of the steps involved with the probate process.
-In many cases, probate records are readily available, as long as you know where to look.
+In many cases, probate records are readily available as long as you know where to look.